ryansb/heat-tla-model/README.md

 The easiest way is to download the [toolbox][toolbox] environment and use that, but you can also just download the TLA+ checker if you want.

+### License

+Apache 2.0, see LICENSE.txt for details.

 [tla]: http://research.microsoft.com/en-us/um/people/lamport/tla/tla.html
 [toolbox]: http://research.microsoft.com/en-us/um/people/lamport/tla/toolbox.html